02 6023 8790 admin@ramjo.nsw.gov.au

 2025-26 Disaster Ready Fund – Round 2

-The Disaster Ready Fund Round 2 Project aims to enhance RAMJO member councils’ capacity to respond, adapt and recover from disaster.
-The project comprises three components, including:
+The Disaster Ready Fund Round 2 Project enhanced RAMJO member councils’ capacity to respond, adapt and recover from disaster.
+The project comprised three components, including:

-The Disaster Ready Fund Round 2 project is jointly funded by the Australian and New South Wales governments.
+The RAMJO Disaster Ready Fund Round 2 project was jointly funded by the Australian Government and the NSW Government.

 2023-24 Disaster Risk Reduction Fund